 Anas Chalah, PhD

-At SEAS, Chalah leads a team of engineers and faculty to enrich and broaden the intellectual landscape in a variety of areas of active learning including mechanical, electrical, biological, and environmental engineering education, as well as applied physics and applied math.
+At SEAS, Chalah leads a team of engineers to enrich and broaden the intellectual landscape in a variety of areas of active learning including mechanical, electrical, biological, and environmental engineering education, as well as applied physics and applied math.
 In the process, Chalah and his team work with faculty to develop and implement new course lab components, training students and teaching fellows on the use of good design and engineering practices, as well as advising and assisting students with their junior and senior design projects.

 - PhD University of Massachusetts, Amherst